newcontext-oss/kitchen-terraform/README.md

 ##### groups

-An array of group hashes containing control and connection options for the different server instance groups in the Terraform configuration.
+A collection of group mappingsmappings containing control and connection options for the different server instance groups in the Terraform configuration.

 Each group consists of:

 - a name to use for logging purposes

-- an hash of attributes to define for the suite's Inspec profile
+- a mapping ofof Inspec attribute names to Terraform output variable names to define for the suite's Inspec profile

-- an array of controls to include from the suite's Inspec profile
+- a collection of controls to include from the suite's Inspec profile

 - a hostnames output variable name to use for extracting hostnames from the Terraform state; the output value is assumed to be in CSV format